jrmihalj/jrmihalj.github.io/_pages/people.md

   <img src="/images/Monica_Long.jpg" style="align:left">
 </figure>

-Monica is pursuing a Bachelors of Science in Biology with minors in Chemistry and Disability Studies.
-Monica's research interests are in the areas of cellular and molecular biology, and genetics.
-Monica also enjoys the study of viruses and how they affect the molecular make-up of humans and animals.
+Monica received a Bachelors of Science in Biology with minors in Chemistry and Disability Studies in May 2020.
+Monica is now pursuing a Masters in Bioinformatics and Genomics at the University of Oregon!